 White label, like embedded (which we unpack in this infographic), is one of those industry terms that means different things to different people.
 By definition, it’s the process of stripping away all of the manufacturer’s branding so that those companies licensed to use the software may rebrand it as their own—but for us, it’s more than that.

 At Exago, white label analytics is less about swapping logos and more about making the application look, feel, and behave like an extension of its host.
 We don’t just want to blend in, we want to pass as part of the original; and passing often means more than a few CSS changes.
 Exago Business Intelligence can be white labeled in not one, not two, but five different ways.

 Let us walk you through the transformation.

 This is what Exago BI’s Advanced Report Designer looks like by default.

 All UI elements are either in grey or in our one accent color, blue.
 All text elements use our out-of-box American English text, and all database schema information (object and field names) appear exactly as they exist in the database.
-Reports may be styled using out-of-box report themes, and the application takes up 100% of the browser window.
+Reports and dashboards may be styled using out-of-box themes, and the application takes up 100% of the browser window.

 This is an example of a fully white-labeled instance of Exago BI embedded into a fictitious application called Vision.

 This is what most people think of when they think of white label analytics.
 Easily re-skin the UI by making changes to our open CSS files and swapping out-of-box icons for your own.
 Application themes, which allow you to assign a UI theme to a user or group of users, are also available as of 2016.3 with a dark theme slated for release later this year!